 Several recommendations relate to infrastructure, wider data collection and remote sensing.
-Measurements on varied spatial scales and development of models are mentioned frequently, but still need further implementation.
+Measurements on varied spatial scales and development of models are mentioned frequently but still need further implementation.
 Notably, there is no contribution on lake systems and just one recommendation for experimental design.
-Overall, there is a need for co-location of measurements to integrate various disciplines, temporal and spatial scales, experimental manipulations and to facilitate model-based quantitative analysis.
-Current examples include the terrestrial flagship in Ny-Ålesund (Pedersen et al. 2022), the COAT program led by the Norwegian Polar Institute (Ims et al., 2013), and the Bjørndalen Integrated Gradients studies initiated by the University Centre in Svalbard.
-COAT is a national ecosystem-based monitoring system of low and high Arctic terrestrial environments, developed as a joint effort by the Fram centre institutions already in 2013 before SIOS was initiated.
+Overall, there is a need for co-location of measurements to integrate various disciplines, temporal and spatial scales, and experimental manipulations and to facilitate model-based quantitative analysis.
+Current examples include the terrestrial flagship in Ny-Ålesund (Pedersen et al., 2022), the COAT programme led by the Norwe-gian Polar Institute (Ims et al., 2013) and the Bjørndalen Integrated Gradients study initiated by the University Centre in Svalbard.
+COAT is a national ecosystem-based monitoring system of low and high Arctic terrestrial environments, developed as a joint effort by institutions of the Fram Centre in 2013 before SIOS was initiated.
 COAT is now fully integrated into SIOS, and the two projects have received joint Norwegian infrastructure funding.
 These studies should further develop, with new methods and technologies facilitating more spatially and temporally extensive and high-resolution automated measurements of biological parameters.
 There needs to be a focus on long-term ecosystem-based monitoring to establish how various anthropogenic pressures affect the Arctic environment.
 Climate change is likely to transform Arctic terrestrial ecosystems beyond scientists' current abilities to make predictions.
-Therefore it is important to have scientifically robust ecosystem-based, integrated systems to detect the fast changes from climate change, which is the overall overriding threat, on terrestrial ecosystems.
+Therefore, it is important to have scientifically robust, ecosystem-based, and integrated systems to detect the fast changes due to climate change, which is the overall overriding threat, in terrestrial ecosystems.

-4.2 Knowledge gaps and associated improvement potential in Syalbard Earth System Science
+4.2 Knowledge gaps and associated improvement potential in Svalbard Earth system science

-In addition to these environment-specific recommendations, interdisciplinary and overall recommendations that all four SESS environments have brought up have been identified, and further synthesised for increasing and improving the interdisciplinarity of SIOS.
+In addition to these environment-specific recommendations, interdisciplinary and overall recommendations that all four SESS environments have brought up have been identified and further synthesized for increasing and improving the interdisciplinarity of SIOS.

-With Svalbard experiencing the largest ongoing warming in the Arctic and worldwide and with the closely associated further environmental changes, this puts SIOS in a unique position to provide coordinated datasets to investigate ongoing processes in the Earth-system in a coupled manner.
-SIOS can quantify and understand in detail all physical processes that ultimately warm the atmosphere, turning ice into water with all the resulting consequences this has on the entire Earth System.
-This warming is controlled by the atmosphere and changes in ocean currents and impacts the cryosphere, as well as the terrestrial and marine environments.
-By using the entire observation network of SIOS to perform a full-scale study of all the processes which impact Earth System dynamics controlling the water cycle, a major potential for increasing the understanding of key mechanisms in the Earth System has been identified.
-Such a study has potential to provide large knowledge gain, and thus further the understanding of effects on the Syalbard Earth System.
+With Svalbard experiencing the largest ongoing warming in the Arctic and worldwide and with the closely associated further environmental changes, this puts SIOS in a unique position to provide coordinated datasets to investigate ongoing processes in the Earth system in a coupled manner.
+SIOS can quantify and understand in detail all physical processes that ultimately warm the atmosphere, turning ice into water with all the resulting consequences this has on the entire Earth system.
+This warming is controlled by the atmosphere and changes in ocean currents and impacts the cryosphere and terrestrial and marine environments.
+By using the entire observation network of SIOS to perform a full-scale study of all the processes that impact Earth system dynamics controlling the water cycle, a major potential for increasing the understanding of key mechanisms in the Earth system has been identified.
+Such a study has potential to provide large knowledge gain and thus further the understanding of effects on the Svalbard Earth system.